-House prices in Metropolitan France fell by 2.75% during the year to Q2 2015, the thirteenth consecutive quarter of year-on-year price declines, according to the National Institute for Statistical and Economic Studies (INSEE).
-When adjusted for inflation, house prices fell by 2.96%.
-During the latest quarter, house prices in Metropolitan France fell by 0.58% (-1.47% inflation-adjusted).
+In Metropolitan France generally, house prices rose by 0.78% during the year to Q2 2016, the second consecutive quarter of year-on-year price hikes, according to the National Institute for Statistical and Economic Studies (INSEE).
+When adjusted for inflation, house prices rose by 0.79% over the same period.
+House prices in Metropolitan France remained unchanged (-0.93% inflation-adjusted) from the previous quarter.

 The price rises were partly attributable to low mortgage interest rates.
 "The dynamics of the real estate market in this early part of the year was largely conditioned by lower interest rates," said MeilleursAgents' CEO Sébastien de Lafond.

 The price rises were backed by rising demand.
 From January to July 2016, 15.2% more existing homes were sold in France than during the same period last year, according to the Conseil général de I'environnement et du développement durable (CGEDD).
 In Paris, the total number of existing apartments sold rose 13% y-o-y in Q2 2016 , according to La Chambre des Notaires de Paris.
 In Île-de-France, sales of existing apartments increased by 14%, and in Petit Couronne and Grande Couronne by 14% and 15% respectively.
 Existing homes sales rose 19% in Petit Couronne , 10% in Grande Couronne, and 13% in Île-de-France.

 Residential construction is up.
 House permits issued rose by 2.5% to 390,625 units in 2015 from the previous year, according to the Ministère de l’Écologie, du Développement Durable et de l'Énergie.